 What Towing Equipment Will I Need to Pick Up My Tiny House Trailer?

-You’ll need a ute or suitable car fitted with an electric Brake Controller.
-This is what a brake controller looks like (below) and an auto electrician installs it in the towing vehicle.
-Because your trailer will weigh between 840-990kg, which is more than what a typical car or ute can tow “unbraked” (maximum is usually ~750kg as “unbraked” even for a big Toyota Landcruiser for instance), the towing vehicle will need to be fitted with one of these brake controllers, which then allows your vehicle to tow up to it’s maximum “braked” towing capacity.
+You’ll need a ute or suitable car fitted with an electric brake controller.
+This is what a brake controller looks like (below).
+An auto electrician installs it in your towing vehicle.
+Because your trailer will weigh between 840-990kg, which is more than what a typical car or ute can tow “unbraked” (maximum is usually ~750kg as “unbraked” even for a Toyota Landcruiser for instance), the towing vehicle will need to be fitted with one of these brake controllers, which then allows your vehicle to tow up to it’s maximum “braked” towing capacity.

-And the following is the Tow Ball Mount, which the ball above goes into.
-Unfortunately this is not as easy to come by, but you can give Huntsman a call and see if they can order one for you.
-Otherwise, an easy way to proceed is to find a Hayman Reese parts supplier in your area (http://www.haymanreese.com.au/contact) and ask for part number 21314.
+Tow Ball Mount: The following image shows a Tow Ball Mount, which the tow ball above goes into.
+Unfortunately the tow ball mount is not as easy to come by as you might think.
+You can give Huntsman Products or SuperCheap Auto or another car parts supplier a call and see if they can order one in for you.
+Or a more direct way is to find a Hayman Reese parts supplier in your area (http://www.haymanreese.com.au/contact) and ask for part number 21314.

 Please know that a Tow Ball Mount for a 50mm ball will not work with a 70mm ball, because the shaft is too narrow.
 The Tow Ball Mount for a 70mm ball below can be a special order item for most caravan parts suppliers, but easily gotten with a bit of time.
 Will run >$200, so just expect that.